-Accounts and premiums receivable, funds held by ceding reinsurers and other sundry assets - the carrying value of accounts and premiums receivable, funds held by ceding reinsurers and other sundry assets excluding derivatives, has been used to approximate fair value due to the short maturity of these assets.
+Accounts and premiums receivable and other sundry assets - the carrying value of accounts and premiums receivable and other sundry assets excluding derivatives, has been used to approximate fair value due to the short maturity of these assets.
 The Company measures all derivative instruments at fair value, which is determined based on observable market inputs.